-As mentioned above the aim of this paper was to build a goodness of fit index relied solely on the topological and geometrical features of a given data-cloud.
-It is clear that purely analytic or statistical methods fail to recognize the structure within the projection of certain variables, primarily when the input is of zero sum, which might be considered artificial noise.
+As mentioned above the aim of this paper was to build a goodness-of-fit index relying solely on the topological and geometrical features of a data-cloud.
+Purely analytic or statistical methods cannot recognize the structure when we project certain variables, primarily when the input is of zero-sum, which might be artificial noise.
 In such cases those projections, or the variables in question, have positive conditional variance that might contribute to the model in ways that had not been explored.

-Our index proved to be reliable in detecting this the variability of the data when the variable is of zero-sum, differentiating between pure random noise and well structured inputs.
-In the cases where the model presents pure noise our index coincides fully with other methods' indexes in detecting relevant structured inputs, in the other cases our index reflects the presence of structure in all the variables, which was the notion we wanted to explore.
+Our index proved to be reliable in detecting variability of the data when the variable is of zero-sum, differentiating between pure random noise and well-structured inputs.
+Where the model presents pure noise, our index coincides fully with other methods’ indexes.
+It also detects relevant structured inputs, in the other cases our index shows the structure in all the variables, which was the notion we wanted to explore.

-We can not have yet an efficient and transparent index that measure the geometric goodness-of-fit through the VR-complex.
-To reach this point we identify a series of research problems to be dealt with in the near future: Improving the algorithm for the construction of the base graph.
+We do not have yet an efficient and transparent index that measures the geometric goodness-of-fit through the VR-complex.
+To reach this point we identify a series of research problems to be dealt in the near future: Construct a better and faster to have the base graph.
 Alternatively, change it to make the process more efficient and hence allow ourselves to run more sophisticated examples, both theoretical and real data examples from controlled examples.
 One of the central points to be discussed and studied further is determining the radius of proximity, which we believe must be given by the data-set itself, probably by a more detailed application of persistent homology.
-Finally, we look forward to extending our method to more than one variable at a time, to be able to cross-check relevance between variables.
+Finally, we look forward to extending our method to more than one variable at a time, to cross-check relevance between variables.

-As stated we do not claim ours to be an exhaustive list of problems related to the improvement of our method, but are confident that they will help us run more examples, and for them to be more sophisticated, as well as helping us get more data to compare our results with other methods.

-One area that we will be focused in the near future is to explore if using these constructions, we can achieve to determine if one variable is really relevant to model.
-It means, not only say that the variable has a geometric structure, but also say if the there is a noisy structured pattern or there is a correlated effect between input and output.

-\acks{We acknowledge Santiago Gall\'on for enlightening discussions about the subject, whose help has been very valuable.

-The first and second authors acknowledge the financial support from CIMPA, Centro de Investigaciones en Matem\'atica Pura y Aplicada through the projects 821--B7--254 and 821--B8--221 respectively.